Distributed Component Versions

 Conflicting or duplicate optional configuration keys may produce unpredictable results.

-Antora will fail with an error if it finds two or more source files with identical filenames that belong to the same family and module in the distributed component version.
-This also occurs if Antora discovers a module has two or more navigation files with identical filenames.
+Antora will fail with an error if it finds two or more source files with same resource ID.
+These are identical filenames that belong to the same family and module in the distributed component version.
+This also occurs if Antora discovers a module that has two or more navigation files with identical filenames.
+See Duplicate resources for more information about this situation.